tajsandhu/CMPE_258_Group_Project/README.md

 - results combined in a video in `TrainYourOwnYOLO/video.avi`

 ## Results
-Graph, video, and detected image results can be found in [results](results) folder.
+Graphs, video, and detected image results can be found in [results](results) folder.

 View graphs in TensorBoard.dev:
 - [YOLOv3 training on images in Activities.v4-activitiesset2.0.yolokeras](https://tensorboard.dev/experiment/OZ1Do5lxQ3ODDwD4Jduzmw/)